 I seldom do such things.
 I prefer lenses that are built to perform well without need of stretching the original to fix distortion, or selective brightening to fix corner shading.
 It's the easy way out, as software is far cheaper than designing great optics that work to the very corners.

-Clearly I'm a hypocrite, since the 40-150:4 does this very thing!!
-However.. the issues are most common at wide focal lengths, and 12mm in a 4x or 5x zoom is where optics struggle the most (especially wide open).
+It would appear that I'm a hypocrite, since the 40-150:4 does this very thing.. but the largest digital corrections are most common at wide focal lengths.
+Nearly all μ43 12-xx zooms struggle with this (especially wide open).

-The ZD 12-60mm swm is a premium optic from the old school, despite being introduced inthe 21st century.
+The ZD 12-60mm swm is a premium optic from the dSLR era, despite being introduced in the 21st century.
 It received high marks for its handling of distortion, color fringing and vignette.
 This has value to me, and so, for now at least, the extra 300g is worth carrying.
 That's 200g more than the 40-150mm!
-Since it's a 12-60mm it isn't a long lens, so unlike something like the Oly/OM 40-150/2.8 it isn't as front-heavy.
+Since it's a 12-60mm it isn't a long lens, so unlike something like the Oly/OM 40-150/2.8 it isn't front-heavy.
+It even cost less than the Lumix 12-60 when I bought it, and so extra frugal compared to the 12-40 and 12-45mm offerings.

 No comments: